Many myths and legends surround the world's best known patron saint. But what is known about the real life of the saint they call Patrick?

 Aged 16, Patrick was captured and brought to Ireland as a slave.
 He tended sheep on Slemish Mountain where he found God (scholars now believe he was brought to Co.
 Mayo, but never let truth get in the way of a good marketing opportunity).

 Every St. Patrick's Day pilgrims climb 437m to the summit of this 60million-year-old volcanic plug, 48km from Belfast and signposted from the picturesque village of Broughshane, near Ballymena.
+The site has washroom facilities and a small display recounting the early life of St. Patrick.

 Patrick escaped to Britain six years later but, after spending around 20 years in Europe, heard voices calling him back to Ireland.